TaranSingh50/SpeechSense/replit.md

 SpeechPath is a professional healthcare application designed for speech-language pathologists and patients to perform comprehensive speech analysis with AI-powered stuttering detection.
 The platform enables audio recording, file upload, automated speech analysis, and professional report generation for clinical use.

-**MIGRATION STATUS**: Successfully migrated from Replit Agent to Replit environment ✅ COMPLETE (January 31, 2025)
+**MIGRATION STATUS**: Successfully migrated from Replit Agent to Replit environment ✅ COMPLETE (August 7, 2025)

+**MIGRATION FIXES COMPLETED**:
+- Switched from in-memory storage to PostgreSQL database storage ✅
+- Fixed audio file persistence issue - files now properly save to database ✅
+- Resolved authentication token handling for database storage ✅

 **Recent Updates**:
 - Fixed form validation for firstName, lastName, and email in registration ✅